 Communicate with your account manager

-Every good FMS provider will assign a dedicated account manager just for you – and their input shouldn’t stop after you’re on board.
+Every good Freelance Management Software provider will assign a dedicated account manager just for you – and their input shouldn’t stop after you’re on board.
 Make sure that your account manager is someone you can build a good working relationship with because they’ll help you for as long as you use the system.
-They will help you extract more value from your FMS, work with you to implement any process changes required, and keep you up to date on the ever-evolving software.
+They will help you extract more value from your Freelance Management Software, work with you to implement any process changes required, and keep you up to date on the ever-evolving software.

-So now that you have seen all the ways in which an FMS can help your business, how do you go about choosing the right software?
-To help you with that, here’s a handy shortlist of the 10 best Freelancer Management Systems in the market today.
+So now that you have seen all the ways in which a Freelancer Management Software can help your business, how do you go about choosing the right software?
+To help you with that, here’s a handy shortlist of the 10 best Freelancer Management Softwares in the market today.

-This is a Freelancer Management System with truly end-to-end capabilities.
-Its cloud-based platform lets you find, onboard, and maintain an easily searchable database of all your freelance talent.
-But going beyond this, it weaves in project management capabilities into the platform too, with an advanced real-time dashboard that lets managers break down projects into tasks, create teams, keep an eye on upcoming deadlines and monitor project spends.
+But going beyond this, TalentDesk weaves in project management capabilities into the platform too, with an advanced real-time dashboard that lets managers break down projects into tasks, create teams, keep an eye on upcoming deadlines and monitor project spends.
 Moreover, TalentDesk includes a sophisticated payment portal that consolidates all worksheets into a single invoice, and automates payments across different countries.

-Kalo is a freelance management platform that helps you organise and track all your freelancers in one place.
+Fiverr Enterprise is a freelance management software that helps you organise and track all your freelancers in one place.
 Its powerful search capabilities enable you to filter talent based on skill, location, availability and more.
 It also helps you track the progress of all active freelancer assignments.
 Upon completion of the work, freelancers can raise invoices through the system, which gets sent directly to your accounts department.